 This might sound like the wet dream of any American stoner kid.
 Other then that, it is possible for one to find a job at a coffee shop in Amsterdam.
 There is even that chain of coffee shops in Amsterdam called The Bulldog that is frequently hiring people.
 Now that is a supreme form of McDonalization!

-Just keep in mind that working there doesn’t mean you get to be stoned all the time!
-In fact, it’s quite the opposite.
-You have to be sober!
+Working in the Netherlands doesn’t mean you get to be stoned all the time!
+We got bills to pay Y’all, the pressure of renting and sorting utilities in the Netherlands demands that we remain sober!
 On top of all that you constantly have to deal with high-drunk tourists who don’t know how to smoke a joint without overdoing it and then panicking.
 Uncultured swines, with zero knowledge in the art of smoking weed!
 So yeah, I guess it’s no fun being the clear-headed one in these kind of situations.

 Finding a highly qualified job in Amsterdam